cweems/flex-guard/README.md

 # Flex Guard

-Make secure requests to Twilio Functions from Flex by validating agent tokens.

-## What it Does

-If your Twilio Flex contact center interface needs to make HTTP requests to a back-end, you'll likely want to check if the request is authorized.
+Flex Guard provides a simple API for handling authorization of requests between an agent and Twilio Functions (or other back-end system).
+Flex Guard checks for a valid agent token, and can also check if the agent certain required roles.

-Flex Guard validates your Flex agent's access token before running your Twilio function or self-hosted code.
-If the agent is unauthorized, it will return automatically return a `401 - Unauthorized` response.
+Flex Guard returns `true` if the request is allowed and `false` if it is not.
+It will also optionally return automatically return a `401 - Unauthorized` response.

 ## Sample Usage

-To use Flex Guard, you'll need to make changes to your back-end controller (e.g Twilio Function) as well as your Flex Plugin.

 ### Back-End